Which Mindfulness-based Program to choose?

 Nowadays, a variety of mindfulness-based programs is available tailored to specific health conditions and contexts, all honouring the essence of the original MBSR-format developed by Jon Kabat-Zinn.

-If you are a developer of a mindfulness-based program and are seeking recognition for the program you created, you are invited to connect with the IPA – the International Panel for the acknowledgement of MBB’s, more information of the IPA-process and contact address.
+If you are a developer of a mindfulness-based program and are seeking recognition for the program you created, you are invited to connect with the IPA for more information regarding the IPA-process.
+Mail to: contact address.